-- The Coordinated Public Transit-Human Services Transportation Plan was developed in response to the federal requirement that all MPO's develop a regional transit coordination plan. - MPO staff created and implemented a competitive selection program in consultation with the Technical Committee's six-member Project Selection Task Force. - Projects for the Section 5310, JARC and the New Freedom program initiatives were competitively selected for a portion of operations or capital assistance. - Project scope and performance measures were developed and used to monitor project activities.
+- The Coordinated Public Transit-Human Services Transportation Plan was developed in response to the federal requirement that all MPO's develop a regional transit coordination plan. - MPO staff created and implemented a competitive selection program in consultation with the Technical Committee's six-member Project Selection Task Force. - Projects for the Section 5310, JARC and the New Freedom program initiatives were competitively selected for a portion of operations or capital assistance. - The Governor, in cooperation with the Lincoln MPO and NDOR, identified NDOR as the "Designated Recipient" for the Lincoln Planning Area for the Enhanced Mobility of Seniors and Individuals with Disabilities Program (Section 5310).

-- Revise the application procedure and project selection process to meet new MAP-21 guidelines that consolidates the FTA programs for Section 5310 and Section 5307 funding. - The subrecipients are selected through a competitive process and derived from a locally developed Coordinated Transit-Human Services Transportation Plan. - Solicit and prioritize applications for Section 5310, JARC and New Freedom Initiative funds. - Review applications for FTA transportation disadvantaged funding and develop recommendations to the MPO Technical and Officials Committees.
+- The MPO will assist NDOR in a call for applications through a competitive process to fund projects in the Lincoln Planning Area with the enhanced Section 5310 program funds. - The subrecipients are selected and derived from a locally developed Coordinated Transit-Human Services Transportation Plan. - Review applications for FTA transportation disadvantaged funding and develop recommendations to the MPO Technical and Officials Committees.